 Instructions

-Distribute jalapeno rings in the bottom of the jars (or chili flakes, if using) and then fill up the jars with the cabbage mixture packing tightly, pressing down with the pounder, leaving a 1 or 2 inch space at the top.
+- Distribute jalapeno rings in the bottom of the jars (or chili flakes, if using) and then fill up the jars with the cabbage mixture packing tightly, pressing down with the pounder, leaving a 1 or 2-inch space at the top.
 It should be juicy.

-It is important that the cabbage is completed covered with the liquid.
-You can add a little brine (salted filtered water) if the cabbage seems dry. (brine= 1 teaspoon sea salt per cup of water) Packing in a cabbage leaf on top of the mixture can help keep the mixture submerge.
-Alternatively, you can use a fermentation weight or tuck in a sandwich-sized zip lock bag on the top, fill with water and zip close.
+- It is important that the cabbage is completed covered with the liquid.
+You can add a little brine (salted filtered water) if the cabbage seems dry.
+(Brine= 1 teaspoon sea salt per cup of water) Packing in a cabbage leaf on top of the mixture can help keep the mixture submerged.
+Alternatively, you can use a fermentation weight or tuck in a sandwich-sized zip lock bag on the top ( fill with water and zip close).
 This creates a good weight and barrier.
+Cover the top with a cheesecloth or a loose lid.

-Leave on the counter at room temperature for 3-5 days, checking daily to make sure cabbage is still under liquid, packing down again if need be.
+- Leave on the counter at room temperature for 3-5 days, checking daily to make sure cabbage is still under liquid, packing down again if need be.
 You will start to see tiny bubbles rising up from the bottom this means the culturing is happening.
 Culturing happens faster in warmer weather.

-Refrigerate, keeping the curtido submerged under the brine.
+- Refrigerate, keeping the curtido submerged under the brine.
 It will continue to develop flavor and complexity over time.
 Curtido will keep for many many months, as long as it is submerged under the brine.

 Notes